open-source-eda-birds-of-a-feather/open-source-eda-birds-of-a-feather.github.io/README.md

 - Antonino Tumeo, Pacific Northwest National Laboratory.

-  - "Push for an Open Hardware Technology Commons in Coordination with the NIST National Semiconductor Technology Center"
+  - "Push for an Open Hardware Technology Commons in Coordination with the NIST National Semiconductor Technology Center" ([slides](<doc/slides/Antonino Tumeo_BOF.pdf>))

 - David Junkin, Cadence

-  - "How persons developing flows and other work products can share those with colleagues"
+  - "How persons developing flows and other work products can share those with colleagues" ([slides](<doc/slides/BOAF-Junkin-DAC-Presentation.pdf>))

 - Late-Breaking News and Discussion (what next, what is needed, who can contribute …)